 Don't sacrifice your surface story trying to make your deeper one perfect.
 Your story must engage your reader and stand on its own, which can be quite challenging when it's a cover-up for a deeper understanding.
 Allegories are tricky to write, but they're incredibly satisfying when you've done it right.
 Especially if you have something you've been dying to say.

 And with the current political climate around the world today, the time is ripe for a great allegory to blow everyone's socks off.
 Enough said.

-Let us know in the comments below what's your favourite allegory and if you've ever considered writing one of your own.
+Let us know in the comments below what your favorite allegory is and if you've ever considered writing one of your own.